-• Any other information Any other information about this site or your accommodation needs?
+G Any other information G1 Any other information about this site or your accommodation needs?
 INTERVIEWER: Please write in Details (e.g. can current and future needs be met by expanding or intensifying the existing site?
-Site/Pitch plan?
+G2 Site/Pitch plan?
 Any concerns?
 INTERVIEWER: Please sketch & write in Sketch of Site/Pitch - any concerns?
 Are any adaptations needed?
 Why does the current accommodation not meet the household's needs; and could their needs could be addressed in situ e.g. extra caravans.
-This could cover people wanting t live with that household but who cannot currently ive with that nousehold but who cannot currently ive with that nousehold but who cannot currently ive with that nousehold but who cannot currently
+This could cover people wanting to live with that household but who cannot currently © Opinion Research Services 2019 Page 7